With my son as a guinea pig, we’ve been busy testing STEM toys to discover his favorites.

 STEM Toy Gift Guide

 This is a DIY project that will likely require you to purchase some items it is NOT a kit that you purchase.
 All the links are in the post.
-It’s for ages 8 and up and requires good fine motor skill and help from an adult.
+It’s for ages 8 and up and requires good fine motor skills and help from an adult.
 This post on Making an Easy Pop-Up Card goes with the project.

 To examine any book more closely at Amazon, please click on image of book.